 reader-response theory.
 The most rewarding method is often to combine different forms of criticism; a single approach

-will likely focus on certain particulars of a text or is characterized by particular perceptions or assumptions, which means that in order to acquire
+will likely focus on certain aspects of a text and/or is characterised by particular perceptions or expectations, which means that in order to acquire

-a broader understanding, like the attitude of literary realists to their subject, one is best served with a combination of
+a broader understanding, like the attitudes of literary realism, one is best served with a combination of

-The critical approaches I have chosen to include are formalism, reader-response theory, aesthetics, and Marxist, post-structural and post-modern criticism.
+The critical approaches I have chosen to include are formalism, reader-response theory, aesthetics, Marxist, post-structural and postmodern criticism.
 In conjunction with the last two, I have also included a brief description of contemporary anti-realism.